mbuczko/cerber-roles/README.md

 Looking at example above it's clear that entire mechanism comes down to 3 elements:

-* _roles_, which for performance reasons get unrolled by `init-roles` to contain no nested entries
+* _roles_, for performance reasons unrolled by `init-roles` to contain no nested entries.
-* _scopes->roles_ transition map which says how to translate an OAuth2 client's scope into a set of roles
+* _scopes->roles_ map which says how to translate an OAuth2 client's scope into a set of roles.
-* a middleware which takes _roles_ and _scopes->roles_ and populates permissions in a request
+* a middleware which takes _roles_ and _scopes->roles_ and calculates roles/permissions.

-The only unknown is how middleware populates roles and permissions bearing in mind that two scenarios may happen:
+One unknown is how middleware populates roles and permissions bearing in mind that two scenarios may happen:

-1. Request is a web application originated, eg. user logged in and tries to view its own profile page.
+1. Request is a user-originated, eg. user logged in and tries to view its own profile page.

-   In this scenario, user populated into OAuth2 context by cerber's `wrap-authorized` middleware keeps its own roles (assigned at creation time) and gets all the permissions calculated upon these roles.
+   In this scenario, user initialized and stored in context by cerber's `wrap-authorized` middleware keeps its own roles and calculated permissions.

 2. Request comes from an OAuth2 client.

    In this scenario OAuth2 client requests on behalf of user with approved set of scopes.
 Scopes are translated into roles (based on _scopes->roles_ mapping) and intersected with user's own roles.
-   This is to avoid a situation where client's scopes translate into roles exceeding user's own roles.
-Calculated permissions are also intersected with user's permissions to avoid potential elevation.
+   This is to avoid a situation where client's scopes may translate into roles exceeding user's own roles.
+Calculated permissions are also intersected with user's permissions to avoid potential elevation of priviledges.

 # API